fortis-07/flask-auto-Github-bot/README.md

 Go to `http://127.0.0.1:5000`

-lets test this and see cheers
+lets test this and see cheers this is a second try